What employment supports will the NDIS fund?...more

 AED Legal Centre is part of the National Disability Advocacy Program (NDAP) and is mainly funded by the Australian Government through the Department of Social Services.

-Our national Wage Justice Campaign is funded by the Reichstein Foundation.
+Our national Wage Justice Campaign is funded by the Reichstein Foundation, community fundraising activities and donations from individuals.

 AED acknowledges the traditional custodians of the lands across Australia and particularly the Wurundjeri people of the Kulin Nation on which the AED office is situated.
 We pay deep respect to Elders past and present.